Donate

 Win $10,000 for Your Student Note

-The annual NCLA Student Note Contest awards a prize of $10,000 for the best student note or comment related to a theme, such as government overreach as a response to public health crises or government co-opting the private sector to execute constitutional violations.
+The annual NCLA Student Note Contest awards a prize of $10,000 for the best student note or comment related to a theme, such as outstanding administrative law questions following the Court’s decision in Loper Bright/RelentlessJarkesy, and Corner Post or government overreach as a response to public health crises.
 To be considered, a submission must have been chosen for publication by a law review or similar journal at an accredited law school in the US.
 The $10,000 prize will be split evenly between the student who wrote the note and the journal that published it.
-The next submission deadline is April 15, 2024.
+The next submission deadline is May 1, 2026.
 Enter now!

 Ruth Bader Ginsburg and Antonin Scalia defended civil liberties from opposite ends of the jurisprudential spectrum.
 Their legendary friendship glowed as a beacon of collegiality in a world increasingly clouded by partisan rancor.
 To perpetuate their legacy and foster a culture of civility, the New Civil Liberties Alliance founded the Ginsburg-Scalia Fellowship, a prestigious summer program for select law students exploring the denial of our core constitutional rights—freedom of expression, freedom of association, religious liberty, due process, jury trial, and freedom from unreasonable search—by the Administrative State.